Times Tables Rock Stars

 The big idea

-To build a website to make times tables fun for children at secondary school.
+To make learning times tables fun for maths students.

 Why it’s needed